thinkloop/memoizerific/README.md

 ```

 ## Principles
 There are many memoization libs available for JavaScript.
-Some of them have specialized use-cases, such as memoizing file-system access, or server async requests.
+Some of them have specialized use-cases, such as memoizing file-system access or server async requests.
 While others, such as this one, tackle the more general case of memoizing standard synchronous functions.
 Some criteria to look for:

 - **Support for multiple arguments**
 - **Support for complex arguments**: Including large arrays, complex objects, arrays-within-objects, objects-within-arrays, and any object structure, not just primitives like strings or numbers.
 - **Controlled cache**: A cache that grows unimpeded will quickly become a memory leak and source of bugs.
-- **Consistent performance profile**: Performance should degrade linearly and predictably as parameters becomes less favorable.
+- **Consistent performance profile**: Performance should degrade linearly and predictably as parameters become less favorable.

 Two libs with traction that meet the criteria are: